 This one’s a good one, keep reading….

-There is nothing wrong with the desire for an intimate relationship with someone, and ultimately marriage.
+There is nothing wrong with this desire for an intimate relationship with someone, and ultimately marriage.
 In fact, we are to desire good things.
-The problem occurs when our good desires are perversed, and there’s no one to blame but Satan for that.
-The devil has twisted our good desires to get married into God things (meaning we place our desire in the place of God, thereby idolising it).
+The problem occurs when our good desires are perversed and there’s no one to blame but Satan for that.
+The devil has twisted our good desires to get married into God things (meaning we place the desire in the place of God, thereby idolising it).
 That’s right Satan, we know your tricks now, and you’re going to have to do better than that.
-Our ultimate purpose on earth is not to be in a relationship, it is to fulfill the purpose we are created for, which is to glorify God (in all we do).
+Our ultimate purpose on earth is not to be in a relationship, it is to fulfill the purpose we are created for, which is to glorify God in all we do.

 People, we are all meant to be single!
 We are not meant to merely exist until the one that complete us comes around.
 We are made complete by our creator, who makes all things good.
 I’ll repeat that, you are good just the way you are!
 I understand that it is not easy to come to this conclusion.
 As I mentioned earlier, we’ve been taught all our lives to believe that we are incomplete until we find our perfect match.
 I also believe that we can break free from what we’ve learnt.